 Introducing technologies and innovative solutions to manage food quality and reduce food loss and waste is key to combat waste across the global supply chain.
 One of the most important parts of keeping our food safe and maintaining quality is ensuring that it stays at the correct temperature.
 A malfunctioning refrigeration system in a transport truck or grocery store freezer, for instance, can speed up the deterioration of food, creating more waste.
 This type of equipment failure is a common cause of supply chain food loss.
 But real-time monitoring devices and tracking infrastructures are enabling visibility into conditions like temperature and humidity, providing a comprehensive snapshot and record of food across its life cycle, so stakeholders can detect and act on these issues.

-– briefly rises above optimum temperatures, it can put those strawberries on sale so they are purchased and eaten quicker and don’t have an opportunity to over-ripen.
+Having this full view of data helps support food quality and safety programs, but it also generates vital information and analytics to help retailers make sales decisions.
+Take strawberries, for example.
+If a grocery store learns that a shipment of strawberries – which can make up to 20 stops on its journey – briefly rises above optimum temperatures, it can put those strawberries on sale so they are purchased and eaten quicker and don’t have an opportunity to over-ripen.
 Having this level of data gives retailers the information they need to take action, helping reduce food waste and ensure the quality and safety of food.

 With the COVID-19 pandemic, we are experiencing increased awareness of the issue of food waste – and a collaborative push toward addressing the problem.
 I am encouraged by seeing so many companies and organizations partnering to identify a better way and innovating new solutions.
 Together, we can achieve substantive change on this global issue.